Chapter 3 Creating Corpus

 XPath (or XML Path Language) is a query language which is useful for addressing and extracting particular elements from XML/HTML documents.
 XPath allows you to exploit more features of the hierarchical tree that an HTML file represents in locating the relevant HTML elements.
 For more information, please see Munzert et al. (2014), Chapter 4.

-These children <div> or <span class=“f2”> of the <div id = “main-content”> include the push comments (推文) of the article, which are not the main content of the article.
+These children elements <div> or <span class="f2"> of the <div id = "main-content"> include the push comments (推文) of the article, which are not the main content of the article.

 • Now we can combine all information related to the article into a data frame